oracle-livelabs/oci/oci-migration-essentials/oci-cli-setup/oci-cli-setup.md

 * Get User's OCID
 * Add User's API Key
 * Generate and Download RSA Key Pair in PEM format
-* Install OCI Command Line Interface
+* Install OCI Command Line Interface on the compute instance launched in the previous lab
 * Update OCI Configuration file
 * List all Buckets in a Compartment using OCI CLI

 ### Prerequisites

 This lab assumes:

-* You have an Oracle Cloud account with OCI and IDCS administration privileges or
+* You have completed all the previous labs
-* Your OCI tenancy administrator can perform steps in this lab for you.
+* You can use an Linux editor such as `vi`

 > **Note:** Please refer [Quickstart Installation guide on OCI CLI](https://docs.oracle.com/en-us/iaas/Content/API/SDKDocs/cliinstall.htm) for various operating systems, you can **optionally skip this Lab** if you have already installed OCI CLI on your laptop or desktop machine.